Are you an adviser? Go to Unbiased Pro

 Does taking an income from your SIPP lower your annual allowance?

-Once you start taking a taxable income from your SIPP, you’ll trigger the MPAA.
+Once you have made a taxable withdrawal from your SIPP, you’ll trigger the money purchase annual allowance (MPAA).

 When the MPAA is activated, the amount you can put back into the pension pot each year will drop to £10,000.
 In other words, £8,000 from your contributions and £2,000 in tax relief.